Ufa State Petroleum Technological University

-In October 1941, Gubkin Russian State University of Oil and Gas was evacuated from Moscow to Ufa.
+In October 1941, Gubkin Russian State University of Oil and Gas was relocated from Moscow to Ufa.
 However, in November 1943 the Gubkin University was returned to Moscow.
 On 4 October 1948, the Ufa Petroleum Institute emerged on the basis of Gubkin Russian State University of Oil and Gas.
 On 22 November 1993, Ufa Petroleum Institute was renamed to Ufa State Petroleum Technological University.